kstepanovdev/fbmark_v2/README.md

 ![2023-10-07_19-35-10](https://github.com/kstepanovdev/fbmark_v2/assets/13778974/a991cbcf-e82e-48c5-ad51-f6a1761e4906)

+#### Run:
+Provide the app with the DATABASE_URL env variable (or .env file) with the full path to the SQLite database file.

 ##### Known problems:
 - [ ] The app isn't fully async.
 - [ ] The app allows multiple tags selection (even on the same ones)